thepembeweb/meme-generator/README.md

 "This is a quote body" - Author
 ```

-This module is composed of the following classes:
+The module is composed of the following classes:

-* QuoteModel - An class to encapsulate the body and author
+* **QuoteModel** - An class to encapsulate the body and author
-* IngestorInterface - An abstract base class for Ingestors that defines two methods with the following class method signatures:
+* **IngestorInterface** - An abstract base class for Ingestors that defines two methods with the following class method signatures:
   ```bash
   def can_ingest(cls, path: str) -> boolean
   def parse(cls, path: str) -> List[QuoteModel]
   ```
-* Ingestor - A class that realizes the IngestorInterface and encapsulates the helper classes
+* **Ingestor** - A class that realizes the IngestorInterface and encapsulates the helper classes
-* CSVIngestor - A helper class that implements a strategy object that realizes the `IngestorInterface` for a csv file type
+* **CSVIngestor** - A helper class that implements a strategy object that realizes the `IngestorInterface` for a csv file type
-* DocxIngestor - A helper class that implements a strategy object that realizes the `IngestorInterface` for a docx file type
+* **DocxIngestor** - A helper class that implements a strategy object that realizes the `IngestorInterface` for a docx file type
-* PDFIngestor - A helper class that implements a strategy object that realizes the `IngestorInterface` for a pdf file type
+* **PDFIngestor** - A helper class that implements a strategy object that realizes the `IngestorInterface` for a pdf file type
-* TxtIngestor - A helper class that implements a strategy object that realizes the `IngestorInterface` for a txt file type
+* **TxtIngestor** - A helper class that implements a strategy object that realizes the `IngestorInterface` for a txt file type

 ## Meme Engine